 We spend our lives thinking about what comes next, keeping up with trends in technology, practices and processes, and filtering the hype, to make sure you don't miss trends that matter, and don't waste time on hype that doesn't.

 We promise attending one of our events will leave you significantly better versed in the challenges you face day to day, and in solutions for addressing them.

-In 2018, we'll be organising Design in Melbourne, Code and Code Leaders in Melbourne, and Web Directions Summit, AI and Culture in Sydney
+In 2020, we'll be organising Product, Design Leaders, Code and Code Leaders in Melbourne, and our annual extravaganza, Web Directions Summit in Sydney

 John Allsopp has been working on the Web for over 20 years.
 He's been responsible for innovative developer tools such as Style Master, X-Ray and many more.
 He's spoken at numerous conferences around the World and delivered dozens of workshops in that time as well.

 His writing includes two books, including Developing With Web Standards and countless articles and tutorials in print and online publications.

 His "A Dao of Web Design" published in 2000 is cited by Ethan Marcotte as a key influence in the development of Responsive Web Design, who's rightly acclaimed article in 2010 begins by quoting John in detail, and by Jeremy Keith as "a manifesto for anyone working on the Web".